 In most B2C organizations, product ownership resides with the Chief Marketing Officer, who oversees both product marketing and product management functions.
 This model creates a healthy tension between product ownership (the what) and implementation (the how).

 In this organizational model, the successful CTO must collaborate closely with the CMO.
 The individual provides an innovation engine that can be rapidly recalibrated to build the right product as defined by continuous user feedback.
-The CTO becomes a chief collaborate with the CMO, two roles that have traditionally combined like oil and water, speaking two totally separate languages.
+The CTO becomes a chief collaborator with the CMO, two roles that have traditionally combined like oil and water, speaking two totally separate languages.
 The successful candidate has come to appreciate business language as much as the programming language.

 This type of product leadership can also be found in organizations that require a deeper level of technical expertise – such as those with deep algorithmic intellectual property or those relying on embedded software and requiring hardware integration.